 This continuum relates exclusively to sexual behaviours and is not exhaustive.
-The Brook Sexual Behaviours Traffic Light Tool2 can also help professionals working with children to distinguish between three levels of sexual behaviour - green, amber and red, and to respond according to the level of concern.
+The Brook Sexual Behaviours Traffic Light Tool4 can also help professionals working with children to distinguish between three levels of sexual behaviour - green, amber and red, and to respond according to the level of concern.

-How can a child who is being abused by peers be identified?
+How can a child who is being abused by another child be identified?

 All staff should be alert to the well-being of pupils and to signs of abuse, and should engage with these signs, as appropriate, to determine whether they are caused by child-on-child abuse.
-However, staff should be mindful of the fact that the ways in which children will disclose or present with behaviours will differ as a result of their experiences.